zpf124/zmooc/README.md

 # zmooc
-A web project providing online learning.
+A web project to provie online learning service.